sam-thurman/darksky-lab-seattle-ds/README.md

 To set up your MongoDB Atlas instance follow these [directions](https://docs.google.com/document/d/1ghOi6jd0Nw4jOOOevuUpncuRAEOdEEC28NUI0pqUyFA/edit)

-If you need a refresher on using Mongodb check out their docs [here.](https://api.mongodb.com/python/current/tutorial.html)
+If you need a refresher on using MongoDB check out their docs [here.](https://api.mongodb.com/python/current/tutorial.html)

-#### Deliverable
+#### Deliverables
-- A well documented .py file containing all of your code for the pipeline function
+- A well documented `.py` file containing all of your code for the pipeline function
 - Insert data from the 2016/17 and 2017/18 season from the SQLite database into your MongoDB Atlas instance

 ----------------------------------------------------------------------------------------------------